danpalmer/danpalmer.me/posts/2019-09-22-checklist-manifesto.md

 hidden: false
 ---

-After a recent one to one with my manager, discussing how we could improve our incident response process in engineering at Thread, I returned to my desk to find a copy of [The Checklist Manifesto][checklist-manifesto] that he had kindly got for me.
+Not long after a recent one to one with my manager, discussing how we could improve our incident response process in engineering at Thread, I returned to my desk to find a copy of [The Checklist Manifesto][checklist-manifesto] that he had kindly got for me.